spark-mv/cdn/README.md

 1. [**Sign up**] (https://holacdn.com) to HolaCDN.
 Get instant access to your video delivery portal.
 2. Add the JavaScript to your site.
 Use the portal to see your user's QoE (start/seek times, % buffering, bitrate, etc.).
-3. Enable HolaCDN to improve your users' QOE and save costs.
-Use the portal to see the benefits.
+3. Enable HolaCDN to improve user QOE and save costs.
+Use the portal to control the deployment and see the benefits.

 ## [Detailed video analytics (FREE)] (https://github.com/hola/cdn/blob/master/stats_install.md)